leeyihong/renderclean-shop/README.md

-# Braintree Payment E-commernce Demo
+# Braintree Payment E-commerce Demo

 ## Steps to run it locally